 Setting the scene

-While most of the corporate video work I do is based around interviews with an organisation’s key players, I invariably record B roll of the business operation concerned to help contextualise the discussion.
+While most of the corporate video work I do is based around interviews with an organization’s key players, I invariably record B-roll of the business operation concerned to help contextualise the discussion.
 Making sure that you record the audio for this appropriately is also very important, as again, viewers will be put off by odd-sounding audio on cutaway shots, just as much as for the main event.
 You may even want to use ambient audio as a king of punctuation tool during transitions or FTB sections of your finished video, so taking care to record it well pays dividends.

 There will inevitably be times when your corporate video work requires a Voiceover track, either in addition to or instead of live audio.
 If this is the case, I’d always advise treating the recording of a Voiceover as something separate from the filming scenario.
 To begin with I’d be tempted to have at least a rough cut of my finished video available in order to ensure that my Voiceover script matched, making changes to the script where necessary.